 - Russian President Vladimir Putin said the country's annual military parade would take place on June 24, despite rising coronavirus cases.

-- Italy plans to reopen all airports beginning June 3 as restrictions on public transportation are eased, Transport Minister Paola De Micheli said during Wednesday's parliamentary session.
+- Italy plans to reopen all airports beginning June 3 as restrictions on public transportation are eased, Transport Minister Paola De Micheli said during last week's parliamentary session.
 New cases in the country have largely plateaued in recent weeks, per Johns Hopkins.

 The big picture: Policy responses to the crisis have been every-country-for-itself and — in the case of the U.S. and China — tinged with geopolitical rivalry.
 But the scientific work underway to understand the virus and develop a vaccine has been globalized on an unprecedented scale.

 Coronavirus symptoms include: Fever, cough, shortness of breath, repeated shaking with chills, muscle pain, headaches, sore throat and a loss of taste or smell.